-- Brief 1: design a two-dimensional paper net toy and fold it into a three-dimensional paper sculpture. - Brief 2: illustrate their toy and its accessories using 3D Isometric drawing projection and finally making it into a repeatable pattern that could be used on packaging or wrapping paper. - Brief 3: design a sustainable shipping container house, producing architectural drafting plans and elevations for their new micro home.
+- Brief 1: design a two-dimensional paper net toy and fold it into a three-dimensional paper sculpture. - Brief 2: illustrate their toy as an Isometric drawing and use this image to make a repeatable pattern that could be used on packaging or wrapping paper. - Brief 3: design a sustainable tiny house, producing architectural drafting plans, elevations and a threedimensional rendering of their building.